Duane Cooper

-Samuel Duane Cooper (born June 25, 1969) is an American former professional basketball player.
+Samuel Duane Cooper (born June 25, 1969) is an American former professional basketball player who had a brief career in the National Basketball Association (NBA).
+Born in Benton Harbor, Michigan, Cooper played college basketballfor the USC Trojans.

-College career

-Born in Benton Harbor, Michigan, Cooper graduated from the University of Southern California.

-Pro career

-Cooper was selected by the Los Angeles Lakers in the 2nd round (36th overall) of the 1992 NBA draft.
-A 6'1" guard, Cooper played two years in the NBA for the Lakers and Phoenix Suns.
-In his NBA career, Cooper appeared in a total of 88 games and averaged 2.3 ppg.
+Cooper was selected by the Los Angeles Lakers in the second round (36th pick overall) of the 1992 NBA draft.
+A 6'1" point guard, Cooper played two years in the NBA for the Lakers and Phoenix Suns.
+In his NBA career, Cooper appeared in a total of 88 games and averaged 2.3 points per game.
 He also played in pre-season games (but not in any regular season games) for Charlotte Hornets (1995) and Toronto Raptors (1996).

 Cooper won a Continental Basketball Association (CBA) championship with the Yakima Sun Kings in 2000.